JacksonChou/kaggle/README.md

 # Kaggle Portfolio
-This is repository contains a portfolio of data science projects completed by me for self-learning.
-Most of the datasets come from kaggle and are presented in R Markdown.
+This repository contains a collection of data science projects on Kaggle that is completed by me for self-learning.
+Most of the analysis and reports are represented in R Markdown.